sateffen/nodgine/README.md

 yet 100%, and some end to end tests need to be written.
 Additionally I want to finalize the API, and write some documentation, but it's on the road.

+## Dependencies ##

+An important note to the dependencies: To use the nodgine you have to use nodejs 4.0 or newer!
+This library uses ES6 syntax and Promises, so any older version is not supported.

 ## Why does it exist? ##

 At first I wanted to join coding for restify, but restify has a messy code setup (just